storacha/piri/docs/install-command.md

 The install command performs basic validation, but it can't catch every possible configuration issue.
 The service logs usually point directly to the problem.

+## Migration from Older Installations

+If you're upgrading from a pre-versioned piri installation (where the binary was at `/usr/local/bin/piri`), the new installer handles this gracefully:

+1. The installer will replace the old binary with a symlink to the managed installation
+2. Your existing binary gets moved to the versioned structure
+3. Auto-updates will start using the new versioned approach

+No manual intervention needed - the installer detects and migrates automatically.

 ## Design Philosophy

 This installation approach reflects a few core principles: